Skip to content

 Professionalization, Transition and Autonomy in outreach socio-pedagogical family services – PTA

-Research Team: Ulrike Loch (PI) & Sabine Tiefenthaler
+Team: Ulrike Loch (PI) and Diletta Mauri (Co-PI)

-Summary: The research project named "Professionalization, Transition and Autonomy - PTA" of the Competence Center of Social Work and Social Policy of the Free University of Bolzano has the goal to investigate processes of autonomy development of families in the context of the outreach socio-pedagogical family service in South Tyrol.
-[Aufsuchende sozialpädagische Familienarbeit, Educativa domiciliale].
-It is a service of basic socio-pedagogical care, coordinated by the social service and carried out in cooperation with social pedagogues from the districts or the third sector (e.g., EOS, La strada, Südtiroler Kinderdorf).
+Description: The research project "Professionalisation, Transition and Autonomy – PTA", promoted by the Competence Centre for Social Work and Social Policy at the Free University of Bozen-Bolzano, was developed in collaboration with the Centre’s stakeholders.
+The project aims to explore the processes through which families develop autonomy within the context of community-based family socio-pedagogical services in South Tyrol [Aufsuchende sozialpädagische Familienarbeit, Educativa domiciliare].
+This is a basic socio-pedagogical support service, coordinated by the public social services and carried out in cooperation with social educators from local districts or the Third Sector.

-– open interviews in single settings with professionals, parents and minors will be conducted at different stages of the support process of the families,
+• Ethnographic observations and open interviews with professionals, parents and adolescents at different stages of the support process;

 DICO II - Digital Communication